The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Properties of the 4LAC Clean Sample Sources

+Some blazars have undergone statistically significant spectral changes since 3LAC: PKS~1349$-$439 (BL~Lac, $\Delta \Gamma \equiv \Gamma_{4FGL}-\Gamma_{3FGL}=-0.37\pm0.12$), RX J1415.5+4830 (BL~Lac, $\Delta \Gamma=-0.70\pm0.16$), PKS~1532+01 (FSRQ, $\Delta \Gamma=-0.41\pm0.12$) and S4 1800+44 (FSRQ, $\Delta \Gamma=-0.33\pm0.09$).
+The changes in photon index are all such that $\Gamma_{4FGL}$ is closer to the median of the class than was $\Gamma_{3FGL}$.
+Inspection of the light curves reveals that all four sources show enhanced activity in the last 4 years of the 4LAC period relative to that of 3LAC , which may be correlated with the observed spectral hardening.
+Fourteen other sources have experienced spectral variations greater than 3$\sigma$ but of lower amplitudes than these four.

-Although a power-law photon index represents a convenient way to compare the spectral hardness of different sources, many FSRQs and BL~Lacs show significant spectral curvature.
-The significance of spectral curvature is assessed via the $TS_{\mathrm{curve}}$ parameter \citep{4FGL}, distributed as a chi-square function with 6 d.o.f. for non-curved spectra.
-Figure \ref{fig:TS_curv} demonstrates that essentially all bright blazars have curved spectra in the LAT energy range by comparing the TS distributions of sources with significantly curved spectra to those of the whole sample of FSRQs and BL~Lacs.
-It is likely that fainter blazars have curved spectra as well, but the current data do not allow their curvature to be established with high confidence.
+As noted above, many FSRQs and BL~Lacs show significant spectral curvature.
+The comparison of the TS distributions of sources with significantly curved spectra to those of the whole sample of FSRQs and BL~Lacs (Figure \ref{fig:TS_curv}) demonstrates that essentially all bright blazars have curved spectra in the LAT energy range.
+A total of 212 FSRQs, 172 BL~Lacs, and 70 BCUs have significantly curved spectra.
+To enable comparison, if we apply the more stringent threshold on the curvature significance (i.e., approximately 4$\sigma$ instead of 3$\sigma$) used in 3LAC, these numbers become 146 FSRQs, 112 BL~Lacs, and 26 BCUs.
+In 3LAC, the comparable numbers were 57, 32 and 8, respectively.
+It is therefore likely that fainter blazars have curved spectra as well, but the current data do not allow their curvature to be established with high confidence.